TBD9rain/quick_ref/git.md

 ## Commit files to local repository

-To commit files from staging area to local repository and save tracked files:
+To commit files from staging area to local repository and archive:
 ```
 git commit
 ```

-After enter this command,
-a default editor will pop up and waits for a commit message.
+After execution of this command, a default editor will pop up and waits for a commit message.
 The commit will fail without a commit message.